You want smart political talk without the meltdowns?

 You've got communities built on the honest realization that natural gas is the best way for our country to move forward to protect our environment.

-It's the opposite of what's being sold to us by Joe Biden and and John Fetterman, and yet they're blocked from doing that.
+It's the opposite of what's being sold to us by Joe Biden and John Fetterman, and yet they're blocked from doing that.

-Unless Joe Biden takes their phone calls, literally he's not calling them back, unless he's willing to signal that he sees energy as a national security imperative, which every world leader appreciates, and moves away from the ideologically driven belief that it's only the Green New Deal, which scientifically won't work, uh, then we're not going to have energy produced in Pennsylvania.
+And I have talked to the energy producers here in Pennsylvania, unless Joe Biden takes their phone calls, literally not calling them back, unless he's willing to signal that he sees energy as a national security imperative, which every world leader appreciates, and moves away from the ideologically driven belief that it's only the Green New Deal, which scientifically won't work, then we're not going to have energy produced in Pennsylvania.

 And that hurts the entire country for the reason you stated.